 A judge can decide all issues at trial.
 However, there are other ways to resolve many of the issues in your divorce.
 Alternate dispute resolution methods offer greater privacy than resolving the issues in a public trial.
 They also may be faster and less expensive, and may reduce the level of conflict between you and your spouse during your divorce.

 You are encouraged to discuss alternative dispute resolution with an attorney to decide whether these alternate methods may help you and your spouse resolve as many of the issues relating to your divorce as possible before the matter is presented to the judge.
-Contact Riordan & Associates, LLC at (973) 577-4118 to make sure you know about all your options before moving forward.
+Contact Riordan Family Law at (973) 577-4118 to make sure you know about all your options before moving forward.

 Just as every marriage is unique, every divorce is unique as well.
 The specific circumstances of your divorce determine what method or methods of dispute resolution are best suited to resolve issues in your divorce.